tradingview/charting-library-tutorial/documentation/streaming-implementation.md

 ## Handle updates

+Warning

+CryptoCompare is now relying on an API key to request some of their stream data.

+At the time of writing it's not mandatory to use it and the code provided still works.
+In case you get an error message, please visit their WebSockets documentation [page](https://min-api.cryptocompare.com/documentation/websockets)

 Now we need to handle updates coming from the WebSocket.

-The response will look like this:
+At the time of writing the response looks like this:

 ```javascript
 0~Bitfinex~BTC~USD~2~335394436~1548837377~0.36~3504.1~1261.4759999999999~1f
 ```

-We can parse this response string according to the [field description][cryptocompare-fields-url].
-In addition, we now have to pick only trade events from all [event types][cryptocompare-events-url].
+You can find the documentation for WebSockets [here](https://min-api.cryptocompare.com/documentation/websockets).

 [streaming.js][streaming-file-url]: